 When designing the format of the empirical experiment, we had to consider the method by which we were to analyse the data afterwards.
-Three options presented themselves as to how the data could be collected and analysed:
+We considered three options for collecting and analysing the data:

 - 1. Group the subjects into three groups and only present questions involving one variant of each map to each group.
 For example, group A would only see the geographical maps, group B would see the official published maps and group C would see the automatically-drawn maps.
 This has the advantage that a simple between-subjects analysis using analysis of variance (ANOVA) could be used. - 2.
 Do not group any subjects but present all three map variants for each question to each subject.
 This would have allowed a within-subjects analysis of the data using either ANOVA or a t-test.
 However, this method would have required asking the same question three times to each subject (once for each map variant).
 The possible effect of subjects remembering the maps, questions and answers might have significantly skewed the results and could not be ignored. - 3.
 Group the subjects into three groups and, for each question, present a different variant of each map to each group.
 This is effectively the same as a combined between- and within-subjects design and was the method that we used for our experiment.
 This method has the advantage that any learning of the maps and questions is minimised and should produce more meaningful results.
 However, the analysis of the data is more complex and requires the use of frailty models to handle the effects of multivariate data between groups.